A list from lived experience

 - Facewipes, wetwipes and dry shampoo for when you’re too tired to wash.

-- Anything that makes housework easier (maybe a roomba, perhaps a heated clothes rack for all those damn pajamas you’re gonna be washing, maybe some hired help (i wish)).
+- Anything that makes housework easier (maybe a roomba/a hoover that isn’t heavy, perhaps a heated clothes rack to dry your pajamas, maybe some hired help if you can afford it).